-I found Clash of the Titans to be a good way of killing a couple of hours on a boring Sunday night, it was certainly jam packed with some great CGI monsters - a definite improvement on the 80's version in that department.
-However I found the script really let the film down, but then again, in Hollywood there's nothing a bunch of giant CGI scorpions can't fix!
+I found Clash of the Titans to be a good way of killing a couple of hours on a boring Sunday night, it was certainly full of some great CGI monsters - a definite improvement on the 80's version in that department.
+However, I found the script really disappointing, but then again, in Hollywood there's nothing a bunch of giant CGI scorpions can't fix!

-The story follows Perseus, who is the son of Zeus, as he tries to save the city Argos from the wrath of Hades and his monster pet, the kraken.
-Perseus journeys across wood, desert and mountain to the three witches (who are definitely much creepier in this version!) to find out how to kill the kraken.
-They also let him leave on the cheerful note that his mission is doomed to failure and they will all die trying.
+The film follows Perseus, who is the son of Zeus, as he tries to save the city Argos from the wrath of Hades and his monster pet, the kraken.
+Perseus journeys across wood, desert and mountain to reach the three witches, who are definitely much creepier in this version, to find out how to kill the kraken.
+They also kindly let him leave on the cheerful note that his mission is doomed to failure and they will all die trying.

-With the help of gifts from Zeus and his guide Io, Perseus makes it to Medusa's lair at the edge of the underworld.
-One look from Medusa turns living creatures to stone but Perseus manages to cut her head off after a fierce battle.
-Then, just in the nick of time, Perseus manages to get back to Argos, save the Princess Andromeda before the Kraken eats her, turning it to stone with Medusa's head.
-Cue happy ending where Perseus gets his girlfriend back from the dead, Hades is sent back to the underworld and everyone in Argos is happy as a clam.
+Helped by gifts from Zeus and guide Io, Perseus makes it to Medusa's lair at the edge of the underworld.
+A single look from Medusa turns living creatures to stone but Perseus manages to cut her head off.
+Then, just in the nick of time, Perseus manages to return to Argos, save the Princess Andromeda before the Kraken eats her, turning it to stone with Medusa's head.
+Then follows the predictable happy ending where Perseus gets his girlfriend back from the dead, Hades is sent back to the underworld and everyone in Argos is happy as a clam.

-Overall, I can't recommend Clash of the Titans to anyone looking for an intellectually brilliant film, but I'm quite ashamed to admit it was quite entertaining!
-If you want a film where you can just sit back and relax without much thinking about plots and dialogue, Clash of the Titans is for you.
+Overall, I couldn't recommend Clash of the Titans to anyone looking for an intellectually brilliant film, but I'm quite ashamed to admit it was quite entertaining!
+If you want to see a film where you can just sit back and relax without much thinking about plots and dialogue, Clash of the Titans is for you.

 I'm Isabella, I live in Bury and I have an interest in all things local and current.